S-Nithish-Kumar/IoT_based_Smart_Tank_Water_Level_Monitoring/README.md

 <p align="center">Figure 15 Tank Circuit Case Design</p>

 ### 10. Conclusion and Future Works:
--The presented framework is more appropriate to monitor water tank level continuously and on a real-time basis.
+- The presented framework is more appropriate to monitor water tank level continuously and on a real-time basis.
 + Use solar energy for power supply to improve power backup.
 + Improve the user interface with additional features like water consumption, etc.
 - Integrate additional components to automatically turn on and off the pump.